thiskevinwang/rust-lambda/README.md

 https://robertohuertas.com/2018/12/02/aws-lambda-rust/

-- for providing a code snippet that actually works across every stage (Lambda console, API Gateway console, and hitting the deployed endpoint)
+- for providing a code snippet that actually works (with slight modification) across every stage (Lambda console, API Gateway console, and hitting the deployed endpoint)

 For `lambda_runtime ^0.2`, `lambda_runtime::Context` no longer has `.new_error()`.
 Fix: